NatLibFi/NDL-VuFind2-Vagrant/README.md

 Vagrant setup for NDL VuFind2 with two separate guest virtual machines:
 - **ubuntu** (default)
-  - for development, uses NDL-VuFind2 files from the host's filesystem
+  - for development, uses NDL-VuFind2 files from the host's filesystem.
+Includes optional install of <a href="https://medium.com/@kitze/introducing-sizzy-a-tool-for-developing-responsive-websites-crazy-fast-39a8c0061992">Sizzy</a> to help in responsive & mobile development.
 - **centos**
   - a testbed to build a personal test server; SELinux enabled so could maybe even be a rough outline to set-up a production server, who knows.
 Clones the latest NDL-VuFind2 from GitHub inside the guest.